Josverl/micropython-stubs/README.md

 These 3 tools work together to provide code completion/prediction, type checking and all the other good things.
 For this the order in which these tools use  the stub folders is significant, and best results are when they use the same order.

-in most cases the best results are achieved by the below setup:
+In most cases the best results are achieved by the below setup:

 ![stub processing order](docs/img/stuborder.png)